 Where applicants have similarly meritorious claims in relation to the selection criteria, preference may be given to:

-- applicants proposing longer periods of study, an Internship/Mentorship and/or language training;
+- applicants proposing longer periods of study, an Internship/Mentorship and/or longer periods of Language Training;

 - diversity across Host Locations;

-- representation from diverse student groups including: Aboriginal and Torres Strait Islander students, students from a Low Socio-economic Status background, students from Regional/Remote areas/universities, students across the Genders, female students in non-traditional fields, or students with Disability;
+- representation from diverse student groups including: Aboriginal and Torres Strait Islander students, students from a Low Socio-economic Status background, students from Regional/Remote areas/universities, students from linguistically and culturally diverse backgrounds, students across the Genders, female students in non-traditional fields, or students with Disability;

 - diversity across fields of study and Home Universities.